Last Updated on October 3, 2023 by Joanne Harper

 Hermit crabs are widely considered creatures of instinct.

 Like many prey species, hermit crabs are driven by a primal urge to propagate their species by breeding in the wild.
 As scavengers, hermit crabs seek food daily, failing to store caches.

 Despite these traits, hermit crabs can recall information.
-As we’ll discuss shortly, tests have shown that hermit crabs can recall conspecifics, painful experiences, familiar terrain, and more.
+Tests have shown that hermit crabs can remember conspecifics, painful experiences, familiar terrain, and more.

 How long is a hermit crab’s memory?
-The hermit crab’s memory span has never been determined, but it’ll likely retain memories for a lifetime if it deems the information important enough.
+The hermit crab’s memory span has never been determined, but it’ll likely retain memories for a lifetime if it deems the information meaningful.

 What Do Hermit Crabs Remember?

 Hermit crabs retain memories of things that matter most.
 They’re low on the food chain in the wild and quickly learn to keep themselves safe.